Scope of IAS 7

 The approach to presenting interest paid/received and dividends received within operating activities follows the logic that these items are included in profit or loss of the entity.
 Dividends paid can be included in operating activities to show the sustainability of dividend payments from operating activities (though they are most often classified within financing activities).
 The alternative approach classifies these items according to their ‘nature’, e.g. interest paid on debt in classified within financing activities.

-However, IASB plans to remove options for presentation of interest and dividends in the statement of cash flows.
+However, in the course of the Primary Financial Statements project, IASB proposes to remove options for presentation of interest and dividends in the statement of cash flows.
+For most entities, interest and dividends paid would be presented within financing activities, whereas interest and dividends received within investing activities.

 For zero-coupon and similar instruments, the payment at maturity should be split between interest and principal amount.
 Consider the following example: